Improving pediatric access to healthcare in South Texas

-Directive for color to be an integral component of the design
+Color directive is an integral component of the design

 Driscoll Children’s Hospital is one of eight free-standing pediatric hospitals in the state of Texas, and the largest and most established in South Texas.
 It offers more than 30 medical and surgical specialties to residents of a high-poverty and under-served region.
 The new Driscoll Children's North Pavilion is remarkable for its use of color to support the institution's brand, create an intentional first impression on patients and their families and function as a means of wayfinding in this bilingual community.
+The approach was so successful a national healthcare magazine used it as a cover story.

 The original building that houses Driscoll Children’s Hospital (DCH) dates to 1953 and is still in use today.
 Page has had the opportunity to work with DCH for the past 20 years on interior renovations and significant building expansion projects.
 Most recently, the new five-story, 180,000 square foot pavilion expands the campus by creating connectivity from the parking garage to all major DCH buildings and services.
 It houses the 22-bed Pediatric Intensive Care Unit and Outpatient Services Lab as well as a Day Hospital for outpatient surgery.